The MADD Workflow

 Why operations matter in MADD

-When AI accelerates development, the gap between "code works locally" and "system runs reliably in production" becomes the new risk.
-Specifying operations upfront — as part of the contract, not as an afterthought — ensures the Spec Agent thinks about deployment constraints and the Dev Agent builds with production in mind.
+When AI accelerates development, the gap between "works locally" and "runs reliably in production" becomes the new risk.
+Specifying operations upfront — as part of the contract, not as an afterthought — ensures the Architect thinks about deployment constraints and the Maker builds with production in mind.

 Ready to structure your development?